-Witnesses also described Barbarigo's more straightforward virtues: his charity, his extreme adherence to his vows of chastity and poverty, as well as his devotion to lay and clerical education.
+Witnesses also described Barbarigo's more straightforward virtues: his charity, his extreme adherence to his vows of chastity and poverty, and his devotion to lay and clerical education.
 Some of these qualities made him a positive role model for bishops, while others were more general characteristics of Christian piety and charity.
 Witnesses often vividly described the state of his clothing, which was unusually decrepit for a man of his social status.
 One priest recalled that Barbarigo "had trousers that were so lacerated, and so old that I, the poor curate of Oliero as I was at that time, would have been embarrassed to wear them."
 Another described his clothing as heavily patched up, "unable to protect him from the cold."
 Unlike most members of the ecclesiastical hierarchy and nobility, who used their positions to justify a luxurious lifestyle, Barbarigo had no use for such vanities.
 There was no doubt that his personal life had been one of holy deprivation and self-discipline, living up to the Tridentine ideal.

 Others praised Barbarigo for his exceptional devotion to education, a necessary interest for a model Tridentine bishop.
-A member of the episcopal curia described how he first met the bishop as a boy; he won a catechism medal during a pastoral visitation and was offered the chance to study at the seminary, which started an impressive career that led to a post in the
+A member of the episcopal curia described how he first met the bishop as a boy; he won a catechism medal during a pastoral visitation and was offered the chance to study at the seminary, which started an impressive career that led to a post in the episcopal curia.
+He saw his trajectory as influenced by Barbarigo's devotion to catechism and establishment of an excellent seminary.
+46 Many others described their studies at the schools Barbarigo founded or praised his devotion to providing catechism to every parish.